News

 History of the Austral: A great 'deal' of money

-Part three of a eight-part series from Ray Bowles and AusCycling's Victorian History Archive.
+Part three of an eight part series from Ray Bowles and AusCycling's Victorian History Archive.

 Oct 10, 2024

-The year was 1901, and a quite sensational Austral Wheelrace was conducted at the Melbourne Cricket Ground.
+The year was 1901 and the event, a quite sensational Austral Wheelrace, was conducted at the Melbourne Cricket Ground.

 The Austral was by now the established major annual event drawing enormous crowds, swelling the gate money and consequently the prizemoney.